Implementation Module: New Hire Teacher Academy

 Module 2: Classroom Systems and Learning Tools

-This module provides practical guidance on classroom structure, routines, and instructional tools that support effective teaching in correctional education settings.
+The focus is on practical classroom structures, routines, and instructional tools that support effective teaching in correctional education settings.

 Implementation Video